Skip to content

 11. Run contests

-Contests are another great way to get your audience involved.
+Contests are another great way to promote your YouTube channel by involving your audience.
 With a single video, you can collect viewer data, encourage likes or comments, and gain subscribers.

 12. Be active in the community